DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_research-plan.md

 1. Changing 'local impact' to 'case studies' to more accurately reflect what's found under that link.
 Previously, people expected a much more robust set of content than we have for the December version of the site.

+1. Pulling 'utility'-type links into a separate global navigation chunk.
+This includes 'downloads', 'glossary', and search.

-1. Creating two options for the glossary to test.
-One has an icon and looks like a tab, separate from the rest of the global nav.
-The other makes a 'utility' section of the global navigation that includes 'downloads' and 'glossary'.
+1. Creating two options for the glossary icon to test.
+The icon itself is no longer in a tab on the upper right.
+It is instead used throughout the site to indicate when there is a word that is defined in the glossary, and when clicked will open the glossary drawer.

+1. Adding a 'Learn more about USEITI' text link to the intro block.

 More information on the proposed information architecture writ large is [here](https://github.com/18F/doi-extractives-data/issues/622).